Foundation Concrete Pour

 Make sure rebar is securely tied

 Obviously you don't want any trash in the footings or slab area, but it is also good to clean up all round the job site so that nothing gets in the way of the concrete pour.
-You need to also get out any leaves and pine needles that have blown into the foundation area.
-A good wet and dry vacuum cleaner is the best way of cleaning out the footing trenches.

-Get water out
+Get water and detritus out

 If it has rained (it will have done) after the waterproof membranes were installed then the footings will have filled up with water as there is no way for it to escape.
 You will need to use a wet and dry vacuum cleaner and also a submersible pump to get the water out.
+Also get out any leaves and any other things that may have fallen into the footing trenches.

 Ensure good access